petergardfjall/emacs-projtree/README.md

 The project tree buffer defines a local keymap `projtree-buffer-map`.
 Currently it comes with the following bindings:

+- `d`: opens a `dired` window for the parent directory of the file at point in the project tree buffer.
 - `g`: refresh the project tree (`projtree-open`).
 Doing this will refresh the git status when `projtree-show-git-status` is `t`.